Air Fryer Recipe

 Method

-1. Combine sugar and water in a saucepan, add cinnamon stick and lemon zest, bring to a boil, then simmer for 5 minutes.
+1. Put the sugar and water in a saucepan, add the cinnamon stick and lemon zest, bring to the boil, then simmer for 5 minutes.

-2. In a bowl, whisk egg yolks, flour, and a splash of milk to form a paste.
+2. In a bowl, whisk the egg yolks, flour and a splash of milk together to make a smooth paste.

-3. Heat remaining milk until warm, then whisk into egg yolk mixture.
+3. Warm the remaining milk, then whisk it into the egg yolk mixture.

-4. Remove cinnamon stick from syrup, incorporate syrup into egg yolk mixture.
+4. Remove the cinnamon stick from the syrup, then stir the syrup into the egg yolk mixture.

-5. Cook mixture over low heat until thickened, stir in vanilla extract, set aside to cool.
+5. Cook the mixture over a low heat until thickened, stir in the vanilla extract, then set aside to cool.

-6. Roll puff pastry into a log, slice into 2 cm sections, grease muffin tin, press pastry slices into tin to form cups.
+6. Roll the puff pastry into a log, slice it into 2 cm sections, grease the muffin tin, then press the pastry slices into the tin to make cups.

-8. Air fry for 15 minutes until custard is set and pastry is crisp.
+8. Air fry for 15 minutes, until the custard is set and the pastry is crisp.

-9. Allow tarts to cool slightly before removing from tin.
+9. Let the tarts cool slightly before lifting them from the tin.

 Why this works in an air fryer